-The Graduate Certificate in Urban Ministry is a flexible year-long program allowing community members and seminarians to explore their Christian vocation in urban settings.
+The Graduate Certificate in Urban Ministry is a flexible program allowing community members and seminarians to explore their Christian vocation in urban settings.
 This program allows students from all denominations to think about how to apply their faith to where they work, live, and play.

 New graduate certificate students can take their first class at half price!